 KfW's commitment to biodiversity

 Nature is both the origin and habitat of people, animals and plants.
 Healthy, diverse ecosystems provide us with air, water and raw materials of all types.
 They form the basis of our existence and are a prerequisite for economic development.
-This is why the SDGs are not just directed at people; only a symbiotic relationship between people and nature can ensure quality of life for all.
+This is why the SDGs are not just directed at people; the relationship between people and nature must be symbiotic to ensure quality of life for all.

 Germany is strongly committed to the conservation of biological diversity, and, through the work of KfW, is now one of the largest donors worldwide.
-In 2020, KfW committed almost EUR 743 million to land-based biodiversity projects.
-Thereby, 44 protected areas with almost 8.8 million hectares can be protected or sustainably managed, which benefits more than 300,000 people.
+In 2020, KfW committed around EUR 610 million to biodiversity projects.
+Among other positive results, this has allowed 44 protected areas across almost 8.8 million hectares to be protected or sustainably managed, benefiting more than 300,000 people.
 KfW cooperates not only with partner countries in this work, but also with major nature conservation organisations like the International Union for Conservation of Nature (IUCN) and with non-governmental organisations like the World Wide Fund for Nature (WWF) and the Frankfurt Zoological Society (ZGF).
 They jointly pursue the goal of protecting and preserving natural habitats as extensively as possible.